-The world of Elizabeth Gage is one where- by the canvas is meticulously crafted gold: the paint; precious stones, the inspiration; the English garden and works of art; exquisite and timeless
+Our world is one whereby the canvas is meticulously crafted gold: the paint; precious stones, the inspiration; the English garden and works of art; exquisite and timeless

-Since 2013, 'The Salon at Elizabeth Gage' resides at 5 West Halkin Street.
-At this address, not only do we have our intimate and discrete salon but also the whole Elizabeth Gage team.
+Since 2013, we have resided at 5 West Halkin Street, where not only do we have our intimate and discrete salon but also the whole team.
 Just like each of Elizabeth's works of art, we believe that the Elizabeth Gage experience is a truly unique and exemplary one.

 Town & Country's Isla Cunnigham came to our salon in Belgravia to meet Elizabeth and discover the unique world that Elizabeth and her timeless jewels have created over the past 50 years.